oscarvargash/biol_550_2022/week_01/README.md

 ```
 now press <kbd>return</kbd>

-`pwd` prints a complete path to your working directory.
+`pwd` prints a complete path to your present working directory.
 Now that we know our location in the computer.
 The default location after you have open terminal is your `home` directory

 ### Files and directories